huntzhan/GeekCMS/README.md

 Brief explanations of each item:

 * **themes**: Different from pelican and any other static page generators, _themes_ contains not only the templates but also some **codes** for formatting the website.
-Increasing flexibility is the mainly purpose of such design.
+Increasing flexibility is the purpose of such design.
 If the system allows only Jinja2 templates to be placed in _themes_(methods has been done by pelican), the system must well defined kinds of templates and tags could be rendered by different kinds of templates, which limits the ways to generated web page and leads to a huge configuration file.
 * **states**: As many static page generators, such as pelican, are considered stateless, which means the program would not keep the internal state of some data, such as the ordering of articles, insteads generating contents by all the input materials(such as markdown text files with meta-data).
 But there's sort of demands with which the program should not be stateless, such as ordering the articles in archive page(my classmate once tried to alert the ordering of artilces by changing the date meta-header in pelican). _states_ should be the directory keeping such information.
 * **inputs**: _inputs_ holds text files with contents to be embeded in website.
 * **outputs**: All final products would be placed in _outputs_.